MostafaSamer/task-management-app/README.md

 ## Documention

-Its not dockerized so we need to run `npm run storybook`
+Its dockerized but if want to run seperated we need to run `npm run storybook`

 ## Testes